-Health care entities shall effectively suspend their re-credentialing requirements of providers, and allow providers to effectively maintain their credentialed status, through the earlier of May 31, 2021 (or an extension of the May 31, 2021 date issued by OHIC as necessary) or the expiration of the Executive Order.
+Health care entities shall effectively suspend their re-credentialing requirements of providers, and allow providers to effectively maintain their credentialed status, through June 10, 2021.

 - 6. Temporary contracting requirements.
 Consistent with the provisions of paragraph 5 above, a health care entity may seek expedited approval from OHIC to include in a provisional and/or conditional and/or temporary provider contract language which reflects that "cause" in the context of a termination "for cause" provision may reasonably include that the health care entity or network plan no longer needs additional providers to address the COVID-19 pandemic. - 7.
 Removal of Providers/De-credentialing.
-Through the earlier of May 31, 2021 (or an extension of the May 31, 2021 date issued by OHIC as necessary) or the expiration of the Executive Order, a health care entity shall not remove any licensed provider from its network unless fraud or patient harm are indicated or the provider is identified by the Office of the Inspector General for the U.S. Department of Health and Human Services as excluded from participation in federal health care benefit programs. - 8.
+Through June 10, 2021, a health care entity shall not remove any licensed provider from its network unless fraud or patient harm are indicated or the provider is identified by the Office of the Inspector General for the U.S. Department of Health and Human Services as excluded from participation in federal health care benefit programs. - 8.
 Provider Directories.
 Health care entities shall strive to meet the pre-Executive Order requirements of 230-RICR-20-30-9.7.D.4.
 However, where good cause is shown, OHIC shall not require strict compliance with those requirements provided the health care entity reasonably addresses beneficiary complaints resulting from an inaccurate provider directory or inaccurate network plan information given to a beneficiary telephonically or electronically by the health care entity. - 9.
 Different site of service/care and or unreported provider demographic changes.
-Through the earlier of May 31, 2021 (or an extension of the May 31, 2021 date issued by OHIC as necessary) or the expiration of the Executive Order, a health care entity shall not deny claims for payment based on a different site of service/care that the provider may be practicing from or based on unreported provider demographic changes attributable to the COVID-19 pandemic. - 10.
+Through June 10, 2021, a health care entity shall not deny claims for payment based on a different site of service/care that the provider may be practicing from or based on unreported provider demographic changes attributable to the COVID-19 pandemic. - 10.
 Notification Requirements.
-Through the earlier of May 31, 2021 (or an extension of the May 31, 2021 date issued by OHIC as necessary) or the expiration of the Executive Order, all health care entities shall reasonably relax notification requirements to account for the COVID-19 pandemic and its impact on providers (inclusive of facility providers), including provider staffing levels, which relaxation shall include allowing retroactive notification for good cause. - 11.
+Through June 10, 2021, all health care entities shall reasonably relax notification requirements to account for the COVID-19 pandemic and its impact on providers (inclusive of facility providers), including provider staffing levels, which relaxation shall include allowing retroactive notification for good cause. - 11.
 Referral requirements.
-Through the earlier of May 31, 2021 (or an extension of the May 31, 2021 date issued by OHIC as necessary) or the expiration of the Executive Order, all health care entities shall: - a.
+Through June 10, 2021, all health care entities shall: - a.
 Suspend referral requirements for in-network behavioral health care services; - b.
-Suspend any referral requirements for in network services delivered via telemedicine that are more stringent than referral requirements for the same innetwork services delivered in-person.
+Suspend any referral requirements for in network services delivered via telemedicine that are more stringent than referral requirements for the same innetwork services delivered in-person. - c.

-- c.
 Ensure all referrals issued as of the effective date of this Bulletin shall remain in effect for a minimum of 180 days, regardless of the number of visits to the referred specialist during the 180 days; - d.
 Allow required referrals to be submitted retroactively for at least 21 days following the date of service, without penalty to the provider or beneficiary; - e.
 Develop policies and/or practices to reasonably provide leniency in extending referral end dates and waiving referral requirements for in-network services; and - f.
 Temporarily expand and/or create a reasonably robust list of permitted innetwork self-referral specialists and/or services.